oliviersamson/BetterControls/README.md

 - Hotbar access (default 1 through 7)
 - Chat open (dafault Return/Enter)

+This mods make the lobby menu more consistents with the other menus
+- You can now exit a lobby with Escape as with any other menu

 This mod also adds a new control
 - Quick switch of hotbar selection (default Q)